-So, how can managers facilitate a productive group decision making process?
+So, how can managers facilitate a productive group decision-making process?

-- 1. Brainstorming:It is a combination of group problem solving and discussions.
-It works on the belief that the more the number of ideas, greater the possibility of having a solution to the problem that is acceptable to all.
+1. Brainstorming:It is a combination of group problem-solving and discussions.
+It works on the belief that the more the number of ideas, greater the possibility of arriving at a solution to the problem that is acceptable to all.
 It starts with the group generating ideas which are then analyzed, with action points based on the discussions.

-- 2. Nominal group technique:In a nominal group technique, the team divides itself into smaller groups and generates ideas quietly.
+2. Nominal group technique:In a nominal group technique, the team divides itself into smaller groups and generates ideas.
 Possible options are noted down in writing and the team members further discuss these to narrow down the possible choices they would like to accept.
 Team members then discuss and vote on the best possible choice.
-The choice that receives the maximum vote is accepted as the group decision.
+The choice that receives the maximum votes is accepted as the group decision.

-- 3. Multi-voting:It starts with a number of rounds of voting where an individual casts his/ her vote for the options that are shortlisted.
+3. Multi-voting:It starts with a round of voting where an individual casts his vote for the shortlisted options.
 Each individual can cast one vote at a time.
-In this way the options favoring the maximum number of votes is carried to the next round.
+The options with the maximum number of votes are carried to the next round.
 This process is repeated until a clear winning option is obtained.

-- 4. Delphi method:In this method of decision making, the facilitator allows team members to individually brainstorm their ideas and submit their ideas “anonymously”.
-The other team members do not know the owner of the ideas.
+4. Delphi method:In this method of decision-making, the facilitator allows team members to individually brainstorm and submit their ideas “anonymously”.
+Other team members do not know the owner of the ideas.
 The facilitator then collects all the inputs and circulates them among others for modifying or improving them.
 This process continues until a final decision is made.
 In the above example, you can have a facilitator who collects strategies and passes them on to the others without revealing to whom the strategy belongs.
 Later, the facilitator collects the improvised strategies and chooses the best one.